Have you ever wondered how the most iconic Hollywood actors are wearing perfect sunglasses?

 A square face is defined by a strong jawline, with a wide forehead and cheekbones.
 The perimeters are very defined.

-Square faces want to include come curves in their sunglasses in order to add balance to their features.
+Square faces want to include come curves in their sunglasses to add balance to their features.

-It is probably best to stick to smaller frames, so as not to overwhelm the wearer’s characteristics.
+It is probably best to stick to smaller frames to not overwhelm the wearer’s characteristics.

 Aviators, round, or D-shape frames are the best bets for a square-shaped face.